forgeservicelab/ansible-roles.load-balancer/README.md

 Role Variables
 --------------

+- `web_domain` - The FQDN of the webserver hosting the drupal installation.
+Declared but undefined, overrides the variable on the [common role](https://git.forgeservicelab.fi/ansible-roles/common).
 - `backends` - A list of IPs from the backend servers to be load balanced, these will usually be local IPs.
 Declared but undefined, it is expected to be defined on `vars/main.yml` or overriden on the global scope.

 Dependencies